mengelbart/rtp-over-quic-draft/draft-ietf-avtcore-rtp-over-quic.md

 In adition, RTP-level feedback that is not available in QUIC by default can be replaced with generally useful QUIC extensions.
 Examples of these extentions include:

 * Arrival timestamps, which are not part of QUIC's default acknowledgment frames, but can be added using {{!I-D.draft-smith-quic-receive-ts}} or {{!I-D.draft-huitema-quic-ts}}, or
-* Adjusting the frequency of QUIC acknowledgments, using
+* Adjusting the frequency of QUIC acknowledgments, using {{!I-D.draft-ietf-quic-ack-frequency}}.
-{{!I-D.draft-ietf-quic-ack-frequency}}.

 When statistics contained in RTCP packets are also available from QUIC, or can be derived from statistics available from QUIC, it is desireable to provide these statistics at only one protocol layer.
 This avoids consumption of bandwidth to deliver duplicated control information.
 Because QUIC relies on certain frames being sent, it is not possible to supress QUIC signaliing in favor of RTCP signaling, so if bandwidth is to be conserved, this must be accomplished by surpressing RTCP signaling in favor of QUIC signalling.

+This document specifies a baseline for replacing some of the RTCP packet types by mapping the contents to QUIC connection statistics.
+Future documents can extend this mapping for other RTCP format types, and can make use of new QUIC extensions that become available over time.

+Most statements about "QUIC" in {{rtcp-mapping}} are applicable to both RTP encapsulated in QUIC streams and RTP encapsulated in QUIC datagrams.
+The differences are described in {{roc-d}} and {{roc-s}}.

 > **Editor's Note:** Additionsl iscussion of bandwidth minimization could go in this section, or in an earlier proposed section on motivations for defining and deploying RTP over QUIC.

 While RTP over QUIC places no restrictions on applications sending RTCP, this document assumes that the reason an implementor chooses to support RTP over QUIC is to obtain benefits beyond what's available when RTP uses UDP as its underlying transport layer.
 It is RECOMMENDED to expose relevant information om the QUIC layer to the application instead of exchanging additional RTCP packets, where applicable.

-This document specifies a baseline for replacing some of the RTCP packet types by mapping the contents to QUIC connection statistics.
-Future documents can extend this mapping for other RTCP format types, and can make use of new QUIC extensions that become available over time.

 {{transport-layer-feedback}} and {{al-repair}} discuss what information can be exposed from the QUIC connection layer to reduce the RTCP overhead.